Sleep and memory: Motor skills learning

 The impact of daytime naps was looked at by Walker and Stickgold (2005).
 The experimental group was given a 60-90 minute afternoon nap (one full cycle), after a motor skills task learned that morning, while the control group received no nap.
 The nap group improved 16% when tested after their nap, while the no-nap group made no significant improvements.
 However, it seemed to all even out after that same night's sleep; the no-nap group improved 24% and the nap group improved only 7% more for a total of 23%, virtually identical.
 With regards to motor skills learning, naps seem to only speed up skill enhancement, not increase the amount of enhancement.

 Visuals skills learning

-Much like motor skills learning, verbal skills learning increased after a daytime nap period.
+Much like motor skills learning, visual skills learning increased after a daytime nap period.
 Researchers Mednick and colleagues have shown that if a visual skills task (find task) is taught in the morning and repeatedly tested throughout the day, individuals will actually become worse at the task.
 The individuals that were allowed a 30-60 minute nap seemed to gain stabilization of the skill, as no deterioration occurred.
 If allowed a 60-90 minute nap (REM sleep and slow-wave sleep), individuals displayed enhancement.
 Unlike the motor task, enhancement was not suppressed during the nocturnal sleep if the individual had napped earlier.
 In the situation of visual skill learning, naps have been shown to prevent wakeful deterioration and even enhance learning above and beyond enhancement occurring in nocturnal sleep.